kaosat-dev/Blenvy/tools/blenvy/README.md

     - the UI is **automatically generated** based on a **registry schema** file, an export of all your **registered** Bevy components's information, generated by the registry export part of the [Blenvy](https://crates.io/crates/blenvy) crate
     - the ability to **toggle components** on/off without having to remove the component from the object
+- an easy way to create blueprints/prefabs (just collections !) & levels
+- a way to setup you assets for your levels & blueprints
 - an automatic export of your level/world from Blender to gltf whenever you save your Blend file.
     - export of used /marked collections as [Gltf blueprints](../../crates/blenvy/README.md)
     - change detection, so that only the levels & blueprints you have changed get exported when you save your blend file
     - export of material librairies

-- a way to setup you assets for your levels & blueprints in Blender

 If you want to know more about the technical details , see [here]()